 Here is what happened

-We waited a month before publishing this article after the first email communications were sent.
-They were sent on the exact same day, within minutes apart, and from the same GMJ corporate email account address.
+We waited a month before publishing this article after sending the first email communications.
+They were sent on the same day, within minutes apart, and from the same GMJ corporate email account address.

 There is not much to discuss regarding the first five (5) companies on our list because they never replied.
-Not via email, phone, text or carrier pigeon.
-Why businesses that make millions of dollars/euros off of merchandise marketed and sold almost exclusively to the homosexual male community, would not even take the time to react to a homosexual male healthcare non profit that is seeking a partnership to assist in getting more of our community, sometimes, life saving information, is a question we can not answer.
+Not via email, phone, text, or carrier pigeon.
+Why businesses that make millions of dollars/euros off of merchandise marketed and sold almost exclusively to the homosexual male community would not even take the time to react to a homosexual male healthcare nonprofit that is seeking a partnership to assist in getting more of our community, sometimes, life-saving information, is a question we can not answer.
 You would need to contact them and ask.
-Disappointed, is not a strong enough word to describe our feelings.
-We can not tell you the amount of money we have spent inside of these stores over the decades and not even given a courtesy to reply to our request.
-Even if the answer was “no”.
+Disappointed is not a strong enough word to describe our feelings.
+We can not tell you the amount of money we have spent inside of these stores over the decades, and they have not even given the courtesy to reply to our request.
+Even if the answer was “no.”

-The first from their Brand manager, Tony De Wilde and then from their inhouse publication WINGS, Communications Associate, and self-professed queer, FRANK COLOSIMO.
+The first was from their Brand manager, Tony De Wilde, and then from their in-house publication WINGS, Communications Associate, and self-professed queer, FRANK COLOSIMO.

 www.misterb.comTONY DE WILDE